In this post, you’ll learn all about Korean numbers, including how to count to 1,000+ in Korean.

 99 구십구 (gusipgu) 99 아흔아홉 (aheunahop)

-After 99, you don’t have to worry about the native numbers anymore.
+After 99, you don't have to worry about the native Korean numbers anymore.

 Since you now know how to count in Korean in the double digits, you can use the same tools to count in the triple digits and beyond.

-For each number in the 100’s, you will add the smaller number in front of the 백.
-I will put a few more examples of the triple digits below:
+For each number in the 100's, you will add the smaller number in front of the 백.
+There are a few examples of the triple digits below:

 300 셋백 (sambaek)